espressif/esp-idf/docs/en/api-reference/peripherals/touch_pad.rst

 GPIO Lookup Macros
 ^^^^^^^^^^^^^^^^^^

-Some useful macros can be used to specified the GPIO number of a touch pad channel, or vice versa. e.g.
+Some useful macros can be used to specified the GPIO number of a touch pad channel, or vice versa. e.g.,

 1. ``TOUCH_PAD_NUM5_GPIO_NUM`` is the GPIO number of channel 5 (12);
 2. ``TOUCH_PAD_GPIO4_CHANNEL`` is the channel number of GPIO 4 (channel 0).